 Pantex Plant lies within the southern Great Plains archeological province; specifically, it is within the High Plains Ecological Region of the Texas Panhandle.
-Approximately half of the Department of Energy (DOE)-owned and leased land at Pantex Plant has been systematically surveyed for archeological resources.
+Approximately half of the DOE-owned and leased land at Pantex Plant has been systematically surveyed for archeological resources.
 Based upon those surveys, a site-location model was developed.
 In 1995, a 2,400-ac survey confirmed that prehistoric archeological sites at Pantex Plant are situated within approximately 0.25 mile of playas or their major drainage locations.
 Conversely, such sites do not occur in inter-playa upland areas (Largent, 1995).

 Sixty-nine archeological sites have been identified at Pantex Plant consisting of 57 Native American prehistoric sites, represented by lithic scatters of animal bone artifacts, and 12 Euro-American farmstead sites, represented by foundation remains and small artifact scatters.
 In consultation with the SHPO, Pantex Plant determined that the 12 historic sites are not eligible for inclusion in the National Register.
 Pantex Plant and the SHPO concluded that two of the 57 prehistoric sites (41CZ66 and 41CZ23) are potentially eligible for the National Register, but that additional field work would be required to make a final eligibility determination.
 Pantex Plant will continue to protect these two sites and monitor them on a regular basis, as though they are eligible.
-If additional features are exposed features will be analyzed, mapped, collected and excavated by appropriate archeological methods.
+If additional features are exposed and found, excavation will proceed if they cannot be adequately protected in-situ.
+These exposed features will be analyzed, mapped, collected and excavated by appropriate archeological methods.
 All archeological reports, records, photographs, maps and artifacts will be archived at Pantex Plant in accordance with applicable federal regulations.
 In addition, 22 of the prehistoric sites are protected within playa management units surrounding the four DOE-owned playas.